Robinsons95/SpringMVC/README.md

 Java class "Agent" is EntityClass created from DB

-Java class "AgentService" is the database stuff
+Java class "AgentService" is the database manipulation stuff

 Java class "ExceptionClass" is exception stuff (Not sure if working properly)